MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-guide-plan.md

 Windows Recovery Environment (RE) can be used to recover access to a drive protected by [BitLocker Device Encryption](bitlocker-device-encryption-overview-windows-10.md).
 If a PC is unable to boot after two failures, Startup Repair will automatically start.
 When Startup Repair is launched automatically due to boot failures, it will only execute operating system and driver file repairs, provided that the boot logs or any available crash dump point to a specific corrupted file.
 In Windows 8.1 and later, devices that include firmware to support specific TPM measurements for PCR\[7\] the TPM can validate that Windows RE is a trusted operating environment and will unlock any BitLocker-protected drives if Windows RE has not been modified.
 If the Windows RE environment has been modified, for example the TPM has been disabled, the drives will stay locked until the BitLocker recovery key is provided.
 If Startup Repair is not able to be run automatically from the PC and instead Windows RE is manually started from a repair disk, the BitLocker recovery key must be provided to unlock the BitLocker–protected drives.

-## Bitlocker Recovery Password screen
+## BitLocker recovery screen

-During BitLocker recovery Windows can display **custom recovery message** and **password hints** identifying where password can be retrieved from.
-These two improvements can help user during BitLocker recovery.
+During BitLocker recovery, Windows can display a custom recovery message and hints that identify where a key can be retrieved from.
+These improvements can help a user during BitLocker recovery.

 ### Custom recovery message

-BitLocker group polices have been improved in Windows 10 Version 1511 by adding policy which allows for configuration of custom recovery message and URL on BitLocker Recovery screen.
-This policy cam be used to show address of BitLocker self-service recovery portal, IT internal website or phone number to helpdesk department.
+BitLocker Group Policy settings in Windows 10, version 1511, let you confiure a custom recovery message and URL on the BitLocker recovery screen, which can include the address of the BitLocker self-service recovery portal, the IT internal website, or a phone number for support.

-This policy can be configured via the GPO under:

-*Computer Configuration\ Administrative Templates\ Windows Components\ BitLocker Drive Encryption \ Operating System Drives \ Configure pre-boot recovery message and URL*
+This policy can be configured using GPO under **Computer Configuration** > **Administrative Templates** > **Windows Components** > **BitLocker Drive Encryption** > **Operating System Drives** > **Configure pre-boot recovery message and URL**.

-or via Intune/MDM in the BitLocker CSP:
+It can also be configured using Intune mobile device management (MDM) in the BitLocker CSP:
 *<LocURI>./Device/Vendor/MSFT/BitLocker/SystemDrivesRecoveryMessage</LocURI>*

 ![Custom URL](./images/bl-intune-custom-url.png)